New York City: The Five Boroughs

 • Visit the Statue of Liberty and Ellis Island

-• Explore world-class museums like The Met, MoMA, and the American Museum of Natural History
+• Explore world-class museums such as The Metropolitan Museum of Art (The Met), the Museum of Modern Art (MoMA), and the American Museum of Natural History

-• See a Broadway show in the Theater District
+• See a Broadway show in Manhattan’s famous Theater District

-• Walk the High Line or cross the Brooklyn Bridge
+• Walk the High Line, explore Lower Manhattan, or cross the Brooklyn Bridge

-• Shop along 5th Avenue or visit the open-air markets in Queens and Brooklyn
+• Shop along Fifth Avenue or visit local markets and international food destinations in Queens and Brooklyn

-• Experience nightlife in the East Village or rooftop views in Midtown
+• Experience nightlife in the East Village, rooftop views in Midtown, and entertainment throughout Manhattan

-• Attend sports games, concerts, parades, festivals, and cultural events year-round
+• Attend professional sports games, concerts, parades, festivals, and cultural events throughout the year

 New York City: The Five Boroughs